MCPI-Revival/minecraft-pi-reborn/README.md

 ### Limitations
 - Player data is not saved because of limitations with MCPE LAN worlds
   - An easy workaround is to place your inventory in a chest before logging off
-- Survival mode servers are only compatible with ``minecraft-pi-docker`` clients
+- Survival mode servers are only compatible with ``minecraft-pi-reborn`` clients

 ## Modding
 [View Modding](MODDING.md)